Brycenp28/Brycore-8bit/README.md

 # Brycore-8bit
->an 8-bit mirco processor simulator built in c++.
+>an 8-bit micro processor simulator built in c++.

 ## General features
 - 4 General purpose registers.
 (GPR)
-- 256 Bytes of random accessable memory.
+- 256 Bytes of random accessible memory.
 (RAM)
 - Supports a stack and base pointer register.
 - Includes the python BRASM 8-bit Assembler.
-- 60 Opcodes including the debuging of registers and flags.
+- 60 Opcodes including the debugging of registers and flags.
 - Supports sub-routines using the call and ret operations.
-- intel x86 architecture.
+- Intel x86 architecture.
 ## Instruction and Label syntax
 in BRASM the instruction syntax isn't all that complicated, it goes something like **Instruction,  Destination, Source.**